-Limes: Pricing is trending up.
-The current growing areas are starting to wind down and will be transitioning into new crops.
+Limes: Pricing is trending upward.
+The current

+growing areas are starting to wind down and will be transitioning into new crops.
 Smaller-sized is still commanding a higher price, as the existing fields are yielding larger fruit.
-This is expected to change in January, as the newer fields are anticipated to produce smaller fruit to start.
+However, this is expected to change in January, as the newer fields are anticipated to produce smaller fruit in the beginning.